Savathun/multi-threaded-webserver-comparisons/dotnet/dotnet.md

-install .net 6 to build, or just the executable included
+install .net 6 to build, or just use the executable included
 - build and run:
 ```shell
 dotnet run